alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Schema](Alessandro Meo Cross Architecture - Schema.png)

-Each box in the schema represents a logical area that may be implemented by one or more SW blocks (either unrelated or organized in loosely coupled layers) or even by no SW block in case the box is marked as optional (gray background).
+Each box in the schema represents a *Logical Area* that may be implemented by one or more SW blocks (either unrelated or organized in loosely coupled layers) or even by no SW block in case the *Logical Area* is marked as optional (gray background).

 The compile time dependencies between the SW blocks are explicitly expressed, together with their intended use, by means of arrows among the holding boxes:
 * a *“uses” dependency* means that the dependent block uses the pointed one, moreover, in case the pointed block is an interface block, one of its implementations is required to be injected into the dependent block (more precisely, this is about the contained classes);
 * an *“implements” dependency* means that the dependent block implements the pointed one (more precisely, this is about the contained classes).

-The dependency between the *Application Interface* and the *Infrastructure Interfaces* boxes is only present when no SW block implements the *Application Services* box.
+The dependency between the *Application Interface* and the *Infrastructure Interfaces* logical areas is only present when no SW block implements the *Application Services* logical area.

+## Logical Areas

+The *Logical Areas* provided by the **Cross Architecture** are the following ones:

+* **Core Model**: core entities and business logic strictly tied to them; depending on the situation, it may contain a DDD domain model, a set of plain old objects representing the model or anything in between; in any case, the *Core Model* should always be present and contain a model of the business being implemented.

+* **Core Service Interfaces**: interfaces for the *Core Services* logical area.

+* **Core Services**: additional business logic built over the *Core Model*; this is an optional *Logical Area*, typically involved in complex situations when a separation of the business logic into different layers is required; the business logic implemented in the *Core Services* are typically related to more than one core entity and cannot interact with external systems (no injection of the *Infrastructure* into the *Core Services* should be present); also, no *Core Services* may be present without some *Application Services*.

+* **Application Service Interfaces**: interfaces for the *Application Services* logical area.

+* **Application Services**: additional business logic built over the *Core Model*, the *Core Services* and the *Infrastructure*; this is an optional *Logical Area*, typically involved in situations with medium-to-high complexity; the *Application Services* contain business logic typically related to the orchestration of core entities, *Business Services* (if present) and *Infrastructure*, but, depending on the situation, they may also integrate business logic more strictly tied to sets of core entities (when no *Business Services* are present) or even to single core entities (in case of dry *Core Model*); when present, the *Application Services* are the only entry point the *Application Interface* can use for employing the features of the *Core Services* and the *Infrastructure*.

+* **Infrastructure Interfaces**: interfaces for the *Infrastructure* logical area.

+* **Infrastructure**: interaction with external systems; this is an optional *Logical Area* typically implementing interaction with databases, mail servers, file storages and service based external applications.

+* **Application Interface**: user or machine operable interface to the application; this is a mandatory *Logical Area* providing the operable entry point to the application for users or client systems; this is not necessarily dedicated to human users, but, for example, may be implemented as a web API or service application; moreover, the client system may be another application exposing features to human users, like an SPA.

 ## Composition Chain

-The schema described in the previous section only deals with loosely coupled SW block sets implementing the application features, but, in order to complete the actual SW, the composition root code should be added.
+The *Logical Areas* described in the previous section only deals with loosely coupled SW block sets implementing the application features, but, in order to complete the actual SW, the composition root code should be added.

 For keeping a high level of flexibility, in the **Cross Architecture** the composition root code is split into several blocks called *"U" Composition Rings* and *"I" Composition Rings* (the ones holding the "U" and "I" letters in the schema); the *Composition Rings* get then chained together in a nested reference tree called *Composition Chain*.